ortus-docs/bxorm/intro/configuration.md

 ## Custom Naming Strategy

-You can define your own naming convention for table and column names by pointing `this.ormSettings.namingStrategy` to a custom CFC path:
+You can define your own naming convention for table and column names by pointing `this.ormSettings.namingStrategy` to a custom boxlang class:

 ```js
 this.ormSettings = {